kelcho-spense/TumaPesa/README.md

 # This is a webapp called TumaPesa App
 The new Webapp allows you to  Transfer money within the systems to others customer registered to the app.
-You can also check your account balance and view your transaction history.
+You can also check your account balance and view your transaction.